bendangelo/EntityJS/README.md

 `entityjs comp display/hero`

-This will create a new component in the directory src/display instead of src/ like before.
+This will create a new component in the directory src/display.

 ### Compiling Code